Skip to main content

 Hostney’s managed WordPress hosting plans include the server stack (Nginx, PHP-FPM, MySQL), server-level caching (Nginx FastCGI cache and Memcached), daily backups, SSL certificates, real-time malware scanning, bot detection, ModSecurity WAF, and container isolation – all managed by the platform with no server administration required from you.

 The pricing is per hosting account with clearly defined resource allocations (storage, sites, databases) rather than “unlimited” promises.
 There are no introductory pricing tricks – the price you see is the price you pay on renewal.
+NVMe storage and HTTP/3 are standard on all plans (see why NVMe storage matters for WordPress).
+For high-traffic or critical sites, see WordPress high availability and high-traffic hosting for what enterprise-grade WordPress hosting looks like.

 Check the hosting plans page for current pricing and what is included at each tier.